 In early November, a drone video emerged online claiming to have destroyed a Russian Pole-21 electronic warfare system on the eastern front near Donetsk.
 Ukraine is racing to catch up with Russia in electronic warfare, as Kyiv is rushing to destroy Moscow’s technology on the battlefield.

 Electronic warfare, or EW, involves weapons or tactics using the electromagnetic spectrum and is employed by both militaries in this conflict, predominantly through electronic jammers that throw off GPS-guided targeting systems, causing rockets to miss their targets.
-After almost six months of Ukraine’s slow and grinding counteroffensive, it is clear that Russia has built up formidable electronic defenses, and Ukrainian soldiers on the front lines are having to adapt quickly.
+After almost six months of Ukraine’s slow and grinding counteroffensive, it is clear that Russia has built up formidable electronic defences, and Ukrainian soldiers on the front lines have to adapt quickly.

 Russia’s electronic warfare has turned Ukraine’s Western-provided arsenal of guided weapons, such as precision-guided missiles, and taught multiple launch rocket systems (HIMARS) into a vulnerability.
 These weapons rely on GPS to hit targets, making them more vulnerable to electronic warfare than unguided weapons.